Internet Explorer word sinds april 2017 niet meer ondersteund. Gebruik a.u.b. een moderne browser om deze site te bezoeken.

-Qblox overcomes the three challenges by building stacks that combine unleveled noise performance, a low-latency arbitrary control flow and can be scaled up to 100s of qubits.
+Qblox overcomes the three challenges by building control stacks that combine unleveled noise performance, a low-latency arbitrary control flow and scalability up to 100s of qubits.

 We are supporting quantum revolutions worldwide with our dedicated qubit control equipment and are ready to speed up yours.

-A variety of quantum chips is pursued, for instance based on superconducting circuits, quantum dots, NV centers, trapped ions or topological systems.
+A variety of quantum chips are pursued, for instance, based on superconducting circuits, quantum dots, NV centers, trapped ions or topological systems.

-Users interface with it via a high-level portal to execute a quantum algorithm.
-A control stack is required to translate the high-level calibration routines and algorhithms to specific low-level analog signals.
+Users interface via a high-level portal to execute a quantum algorithm.
+The Qblox control stack is required to translate the high-level calibration routines and algorithms to specific low-level analog signals.

-Signals are finally sent back to the controlstack and retranslated into digital outcomes for analysis and interpretation.
+Signals are finally sent back to the Qblox control stack and retranslated into digital outcomes for analysis and interpretation.

-Both equiped with the same Qblox technology as found in our Cluster Series, the portable size of the Pulsar QCM and Pulsar QRM is ideal for quickly setting up experiments and replaces voluminous non-dedicated lab-equipment.
+For few-qubit setups, we offer the standalone operable Pulsar modules.
+Equipped with the same Qblox technology as found in our Cluster Series, the portable size of the Pulsar QCM and Pulsar QRM is ideal for quickly setting up tests and experiments and replacing voluminous non-dedicated lab equipment.